agilepro/software-craftsmanship/docs/Error Handling/Message Quality/avoid-insulting-messages.md

+---
+  title: Insulting the User
+---
-#  Don't Write Insulting Error Messages
+#  Avoid Insulting the User

 Error messages are incredibly important in communicating to the user when something happened that the program was not designed to handle.
 Programmers usually write these messages, and there are common pitfalls to avoid.